 Don't believe it, you need your wits about you when buying one of these cars otherwise you could end up paying a fortune to get what you thought was a classic runner, anywhere close to a usable car.

 Buyer beware is always a good attitude to take and don't be fooled by the curves and beauty of these cars.
-We'll try to point out soem of the things to look for when buying a car, and although we can't tell you not to buy, we can prepare you with a little bit of knowledge for your crusade.
+Whilst it's impossible to detail exactly what to look for on every car, we'll try to point out some of the pitfalls and things to look for when buying a car.
+We can prepare you with a little bit of knowledge for your crusade.

 We can't stress this part enough, seek advice, contact the Marcos Owners Club for help when buying a Marcos.
 It could save you a lot of time and stress, and money.